anmol-bro/anmol-bro/README.md

-- 👋 Hi, I’m @anmol-bro
+- 👋 Hi, I’m Anmol
-- 👀 I’m interested in Artificial intelligence and Machine Learning
+- 👀 I’m interested in MERN and Artificial intelligence
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently Working JS Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : +916392473219